-The periodic medical examination (PME) was conducted for 446 nos. of contractual employees from April'20 to September'20 as per the Factories Act.
+The periodic medical examination (PME) was conducted for 787 nos. of contractual employees from October'20 to March'21 as per the Factories Act.
 The records are maintained in our Occupational Health Center (OHC).

-Deviadie Medical Everylantian of Western and in the Periodic Medical Examination of Workers once in six months for plant employees and once in a year for non- plant employees. ✓ Biological monitoring of employees handling benzene ✓ Audiometry test for workers exposed to high noise area ✓ Vision check of drivers working for HPL on regular basis ✓ Neurological examination of workers exposed to hexane ✓ First Aid Training for HPL employees and Associates and the man and the same as the man and the same and the 8.6 ENVIRONMENT MANAGEMENT CELL Environmental management in HPL works with some Full compliance. defined roles at different positions.
+9 Periodic Medical Examination of Workers once in six months for plant employees and once in a year for non- plant employees. ✓ Biological monitoring of employees handling benzene ✓ Audiometry test for workers exposed to high noise area ✓ Vision check of drivers working for HPL on regular basis Neurological examination of workers exposed to hexane ✓ First Aid Training for HPL employees and Associates 8.6 ENVIRONMENT MANAGEMENT CELL Environmental management in HPL works with some Full compliance. defined roles at different positions.
 The Environmental management is seen as a part of HSEF (Health, Safety, Revised functional structure of EMC is mentioned against Environment & Fire) related activities.
-Head HSEF has direct Figure 8.1 access to Chief Executive.
-A team leader on environment reports to HSEF and the Leader is assisted by a Senior environment engineer and by laboratory services.
-Thus, a dedicated Pollution Control Cell consisting of experienced and qualified engineer's co-ordinates all the activities related to environment management in the plant.
+Head HSEF has direct access to Chief Executive.
+A team leader on environment Figure 8.1 reports to HSEF and the Leader is assisted by a Senior environment engineer and by laboratory services.
+Thus, a dedicated Pollution Control Cell consisting of 11 - 3 experienced and qualified engineer's co-ordinates all the activities related to environment management in the plant.
 This cell appraises day-to-day performance as well as develops plans for future improvement in the existing facilities.
-The state of the s Similarly, there is a full-fledged Pollution Control Laboratory having modern and sophisticated equipment and manned by qualified personnel to test and monitor performance on a day-to-day basis.
+Similarly, there is a full-fledged Pollution Control Laboratory having modern and sophisticated equipment and manned 9.5 by qualified personnel to test and monitor performance on a day-to-day basis.
 The Functional structure of the cell is shown as Figure-8.1.
-8.7 REPORTING OF ENVIRONMENTAL PERFORMANCE 0.7 HPL believes in a two-way communication Full compliance. between the employees and the management Tall compliance. on reporting on environmental performance.
-Environmental performance is reported on various forums as: HSE Committee Meetings Reporting of Environmental Performance Reports ✓ Presentation to Head - Plant and Chief Executive ✓ Presentation to Board HSE Committee ✓ Daily Environmental Status Reporting ✓ Display of Environmental Performance Data at Entrance 4 HSE COMMITTEE MEETINGS Full compliance.
+8.7 REPORTING OF ENVIRONMENTAL PERFORMANCE HPL believes in a two-way communication Full compliance. between the employees and the management on reporting on environmental performance.
+E- 177 Environmental performance is reported on various forums as: ✓ HSE Committee Meetings ✓ Reporting of Environmental Performance Reports ✓ Presentation to Head - Plant and Chief Executive ✓ Presentation to Board HSE Committee ✓ Daily Environmental Status Reporting ✓ Display of Environmental Performance Data at Entrance А HSE COMMITTEE MEETINGS Full compliance.
 HSE Committees are regarded as best means of communication on HSE aspects.
 Environmental performance reporting is made on this forum to apprise the employees and associates.
 In HPL, five tiers of HSE Committees have been constituted.
 These are: